kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/dynamodb.md

       region: "us-east-1"
 ```

-#### dynamoDB.credentialSecret
+### dynamoDB.credentialSecret

 `dynamoDB.credentialSecret` is an optional field that specifies the secret name containing AWS access key and AWS secret key.
-The secret contains following keys:
+The secret contains the following keys:

 - `access_key`
 - `secret_key`